-Worship is our full-life response of gratitude to God for God’s amazing grace to us.
-On Sunday mornings, we respond to God’s call to gather together as a community to lift our hearts and voices together in songs, prayers, offerings, sacraments, and the proclamation of the Good News of God’s work, though Jesus’ death and resurrection, to save us from our sinfulness and to restore all of God’s creation to wholeness and harmony.
+Worship is our full-life response of gratitude to God for His amazing grace to us.
+On Sunday mornings, we respond to God’s call to gather together as a body of Christ to lift our hearts and voices together in songs, prayers, offerings, sacraments, and the proclamation of the Good News of God’s work, through Jesus’ death and resurrection, to save us from our sinfulness and to restore all of God’s creation to wholeness and harmony.

 We strive to worship God in ways that are: